ddragoti/SitePoint-Mobile-Channel/Articles/What_s_Up_Doc..._Can_You_Prescribe_Me_An_App.md

 #What's Up Doc...
 Can You Prescribe Me An App?!

-You may think that the title of this article is just a joke.
-It is actually no joke at all!
-Yes, [mobile technology is changing healthcare](http://www.sitepoint.com/mobile-technology-changing-healthcare/), to the extent that the UK's National Health Service (NHS) is hoping to introduce a new [kitemarking of apps](http://www.cnbc.com/id/102181407) scheme, where apps will be accredited with the NHS logo.
+The title of this article is actually no joke all!
+[Mobile technology is changing healthcare](http://www.sitepoint.com/mobile-technology-changing-healthcare/), to the extent that the UK's National Health Service (NHS) is hoping to introduce a new [kitemarking of apps](http://www.cnbc.com/id/102181407) scheme, where apps will be accredited with the NHS logo.

 ## What is kitemarking?
 [kitemark](http://en.wikipedia.org/wiki/Kitemark) is a service quality certification mark owned and operated by the [British Standards Institution (BSI Group)](http://en.wikipedia.org/wiki/BSI_Group).
 It is frequently used to identify products where safety is essential, such as smoke alarms and crash helmets.